ModelValidationProgram/MVP-NonClinalAF/notebook/20210617_cloneRepoToDiscovery.md

 ## To do for Alan:
 - [ ] make sure can access work/lotterhos/MVP-NonClinalAF
-- [ ] make sure can link github account to discovery and make changes on `alan` branch
+- [ ] make sure can link github account to discovery and make changes on `alan` branch, set up public keys
 - [ ] don't "F" up using github - review the "git" chapter in Buffalo's book and code below
 - [ ] review the command line script in `run_nonAF_sims_alan.sh`.
 - [ ] Create a conda environment for running the shell script